 - 1/4 teaspoon fine sea salt

-- 90 g raw cocoa butter I used these discs b/c no chopping, so easy to use, you must use a scale for accurate results, you should have 1/4 cup + 2 tablespoons melted cocoa butter
+- 90g raw cocoa butter (I used these discs b/c no chopping and easier to use.
+You must use a scale for accurate results, you should have 1/4 cup + 2 tablespoons melted cocoa butter.)

-- Note: This cake has a wonderful rich velvety chocolate texture and flavor.
-There is only 1 tablespoon lemon juice, a very slight tang, to really allow the chocolate flavor to be the star and not overpowered.
-It is not overly sweet, as I really wanted to bring out the chocolate flavor.
-If you taste the batter after blending and want it sweeter, add 1-2 tablespoons more of the coconut sugar, not the syrup, as you don't want to add extra liquid or it will affect the texture.
+- This cake has a rich velvety chocolate texture and flavor.
+There is only 1 tablespoon lemon juice, a very slight tang, to really allow the chocolate flavor to be the star.
+It is not overly sweet, as I wanted to bring out the chocolate flavor.
+If you taste the batter after blending and want it sweeter, add 1-2 tablespoons more of the coconut sugar, not the syrup, as you don't want to add extra liquid.

-- I did not soak my cashews at all, but if you do not have a high-powered blender like a Vitamix, then you must soak your cashews overnight.
+I did not soak my cashews at all, but if you do not have a high-powered blender like a Vitamix, then you MUST soak your cashews overnight in a bowl of water, drain, rinse and proceed.
 This mixture is very thick and you will have major trouble getting it smooth otherwise.
 A regular blender is not likely to work, but a strong food processor should, as long as you soak them overnight.
 After soaking, drain and rinse and set aside.

 - You will need a 6 inch round springform pan for this cake.
 Add a piece of parchment paper on the bottom of the pan inbetween the two pieces of the pan.
 I very lightly greased the insides just for easy removal later.

 - Prepare the crust by adding the almonds, cocoa, sugar and salt to a food processor and process until it is a fine meal texture, about 30 seconds.
 Add the syrup and vanilla and process again just until it comes together in a chunky ball.
 Press the mixture into the prepared springform pan, making sure it's flat and even around the edges.
 Set aside.